-When you give a child praise for behaving in a desired fashion, then you help to encourage the personal development of those behaviours into a good habit (life coaching and especially EFT is very effect with children).
+When you give a child praise for behaving in a desired fashion, then you help to encourage the personal development of those behaviours into a good habit (life coaching and especially EFT is very effect with children that I have found in my in my practice in Tunbridge Wells, Kent).
 In the same manner, when you focus your attention on the positive aspects of your life (and life in general) then you encourage more of those positive things to happen until they become your life.

 Positive thinking is like praise a child for wanted behaviour and negative thinking is like scolding a child for unwanted behaviour.
 By praising a child for wanted behaviour, you are by no means ignoring the fact that unwanted behaviour does exist.
 And likewise, by thinking positively, you are not ignoring the fact that negative influences exist.
 You are just choosing to put your attention where it does you more good than harm.